 While it’s helpful to hear that the mRNA and viral vector COVID-19 vaccine candidates are safer for immunosuppressed patients than live vaccines, it’s reasonable to wonder how the safety profiles of the mRNA and viral vector mechanisms compare to each other.

 Based on these two vaccine mechanisms, we have no reason to believe there’s a difference in safety between them for immunocompromised patients, says Nilanjana Bose, MD, a board-certified rheumatologist with the Rheumatology Center of Houston.
 But she adds that we don’t yet have the data to know for sure.

 Is This Super-Fast Vaccine Development Safe?

 Another concern is the lightning-fast development of the COVID-19 vaccines, which has left even people who don’t have chronic conditions worrying if corners are being cut.

-“Obviously this is a compressed timeline, but we have had very strong processes in place for a long time that determine how we review evidence,” says Dr. Lee.
-“All the steps of our routine decision-making process for every vaccine will be the same for this vaccine.
+“Obviously this is a compressed timeline, but we have had very strong processes in place for a long time that determine how we review evidence,” says Grace Lee, MD, Professor of Pediatrics at Stanford University School of Medicine and Associate Chief Medical Officer for Practice Innovation at Stanford Children’s Health.
+“All the steps of our routine decision-making process for every vaccine will be the same for these vaccines.
 It’s just that we’re having many more meetings on a much tighter timeline.”

 In addition, she says, the CDC has set up extra surveillance for COVID-19 vaccines.
-So multiple systems will be in place in order to have all eyes on safety if and when approval occurs.
+So multiple systems will be in place in order to have all eyes on safety as approval and rollout occurs.